How Your Credit Score Affects Car Insurance Rates & What to Do

 Why Do Insurers Use Credit Scores?

 Multiple large-scale studies — including a Federal Trade Commission report — have confirmed a strong statistical correlation between credit behavior and the frequency and cost of insurance claims.
 Drivers with lower credit-based insurance scores are statistically more likely to file claims than those with higher scores.
 For insurers, this correlation justifies using the score as one of several rating factors alongside your driving record, vehicle type, and location.
-Learn more about what affects your car insurance rates beyond just credit.
+Understanding how car insurance premiums are calculated can give you deeper insight into every variable that shapes your rate.

 Pincher's Pro Tip